arras-energy/gridlabd-old/docs/Module/Residential/Apartment.md

 integer central_washing_count;
 ~~~

-This parameter determines whether centrally located (common) washing and drying appliances are located in the building.
+This parameter determines how many centrally located (common) washing and drying appliances are located in the building.

 ### `circulation_elevator_count`